hoshiyosan/hoshiyosan/docs/deployment-process.md

 ## Configure kubernetes deployment on release

+## Describe your deployment using K8S yaml file

 Create a file describing your kubernetes deployment in the project repository.

 _Example of a kubernetes config file to deploy a webapp_